ReinventedWheelProject/quickTcp/README.md

 # quickTcp
- a C++ library for creating a quick tcp conection
+ a C++ library for learning about and creating a quick tcp conection

 ======= **to do list**: =======
 ```